NEWS

 The Friendly Invasion?

-There's a very big TV event on this year concerning the Eighth Air Force.
+There was a very big TV event last year concerning the Eighth Air Force.
 Yes, that one.
 I'm working on a supporting aspect of that effort and I can't go into any detail, but it is big: IMAX big.

 Captain Baha

-My first picture book for children (and secretly adults) is based on a character I been searching for the right format to bring him to life for literally years.
+My first picture book for children (and secretly adults).
+I've been searching for the right format to bring the Captain to life for literally years.
 So here's the text by me, and all the pictures by A.I.
 Some more pages here.

 Hashtag Hawk